 Highlights of Everest Basecamp

 The longest 8-hour trail to walk on for this quick trip is the hike to Gorakshep.
 Named after the bird raven, Gorakshep is the final point of stop for getting to the Everest Base Camp.
 Compared to the other hikes up to this point, the walk is relatively easy.
 Ascend from this point, you get to the Everest Base Camp.
 The Everest Basecamp holds an up-close view of Mt.
 Nuptse (7861 m), Mt.
-Pumori (7138 m), Lingtren (6749 m) Tibet mountain called Changtse (7543 m) and the might Mount Everest (8848m).
+Pumori (7138 m), Lingtren (6749 m) Tibet mountain called Changtse (7543 m) and the mighty Mount Everest (8848m).
 An average of 5-6 hours worth of hike along the hardest trails of Nepal and the view at the Base camp sums it up all into a worthwhile experience.
-A further more ascend to Kalapathar is another highlight of the experience.
+A furthermore ascend to Kalapathar is another highlight of the experience.
 With an elevation of 5500m, the view is as spectacular as it gets.

 This 7 days long quick trip to the Everest Camp involves going through the usual route that the weeks-long trips are composed of.
 The only difference is getting back.
 A helicopter pickup from Kalapatthar that drops you directly to Kathmandu significantly shortens the trip duration.
 Thus, without missing out on the experience of trekking along the Himalayan trails, the culture and the scenic view from up-close this quickest trip to the Everest Basecamp gives you access to being close to the highest mountain in the world and back within a week.
+Contact us for arrangements on this trip.